-Here follows an optional, 8-bar introduction (or conclusion) that's visibly based on whole-tone intervals and tritones in highly structured ways.
+Here follows an optional, 8-bar introduction (or conclusion) that's visibly based on whole-tone intervals and tritones in a highly structured way.
 Each 2-bar segment repeats the previous one a whole tone down.
-The harmony tritones are in the reverse alphabet sequence LIMDAP.
+The harmony tritones are in the reverse alphabet order LIMROP.
 The final 2-bar segment is a rhythmic pattern with no specific melody notes.
 The up arrows say go up an octave.